Dandelion Midwifery

 She does this work because of the question so well put by educator Penny Simkin “ How will they remember?”
 Evidence shows a person’s pregnancy and birth experience is etched into their brain, so the way it unfolds is important.
 SJ wants to hold space for that while providing safe, evidence based, trauma informed care.

 When she’s not working, SJ digs running, stretching, dancing in her kitchen like no one is watching, volunteering, camping with her children and fixing old things and making them new again.
 If she hadn’t become a Midwife she would have been a firefighter, guitar player in a cover band, or head of a soup kitchen.
+She is absolutely stoked to meet all of you and your babies.

 Picture